-Home » Estate Planning Attorneys » Power of Attorney
+Home » Estate Planning Attorney in Houston » Power of Attorney

 A power of attorney is an instrument by which one person (the principal) grants to another (the agent) the power to perform certain acts on his or her behalf.
 Two types of powers of attorney are common in the estate planning field, namely the medical power of attorney and the durable power of attorney.